Humanity will change more in the next 20 years than in all of human history.

-If I make the prediction that “By 2030 over 90% of all crimes will be solved through video and other forms of surveillance,” a forecast like that causes several things to happen.
+If I make the prediction that “By 2030 over 90% of all crimes will be solved through A.I., data collection, and other forms of surveillance,” a forecast like that causes several things to happen.

 First, you have to decide if you agree that a certain percent of crimes will be solved that way.
 If so, it forces you to think about how fast the surveillance industry is growing, how invasive this might be, and whether privacy concerns might start to shift current trends in the other direction.

 More importantly, it forces you to consider the bigger picture, and whether this is a desirable future.
 If it reaches 90%, how many police, judges, and lawyers will be out of a job as a result of this?
 Will this create a fairer justice system, a safer society, or a far scarier place to live?

 Please keep this in mind as we step through the following predictions.